4

 • Transfers between Hobart and Freycinet

-• Use of daypacks, hiking poles, travel towel and waterproof jackets
+• Use of a 30L daypack, 1L water bottle, hiking poles, travel towel (for bathing), waterproof jacket, torch and maps

 • National Park passes